XRPLF/xrpl-dev-portal/content/concepts/tokens/stablecoin-precautions.md

 ---
-html: stablecoin-issuer-precautions.html
+html: stablecoin-precautions.html
 parent: trust-lines-and-issuing.html
 blurb: Precautions to consider when transferring stablecoin funds in and out of the XRPL.
 labels:
   - Tokens
 ---
-# Stablecoin Issuer - Precautions
+# Stablecoin Precautions

 Processing payments to and from the XRP Ledger naturally comes with some risks, so an issuer should be sure to take care in implementing these processes.
 As a stablecoin issuer, you should consider the following precautions: